 - Clone the ports repo to your computer.
+Make sure to clone the master branch so you're using the latest stable version.
 If you're new to git or haven't even heard of it, take a look at the Git Book to learn more about it.

 - Download and install GCC.
 The latest version we have tested is